Search

 Blue Owl stock finished about 6% lower and shares in larger rivals Apollo Global Management and Blackstone fell more than 5%. [.N]

-Oil Rally on Iran Deadline
+Oil Prices Surge on Iran Deadline

-Benchmark Brent crude futures touched 6-1/2 month peaks above $72 a barrel as U.S. President Donald Trump set a deadline of 10 to 15 days for Iran to make a deal over its nuclear program or "really bad things" will happen.
+Benchmark Brent crude futures touched 6-1/2-month peaks above $72 a barrel as U.S. President Donald Trump set a deadline of 10 to 15 days for Iran to make a deal over its nuclear program or "really bad things" will happen.
 [O/R]

 Taken together, the news had investors shying away from risk, said Kenji Abe, chief strategist at Daiwa Securities in Tokyo, and positioning ahead of an earnings report from the world's most valuable company, Nvidia, next week.